Thodorissio/distributed-training/bash_scripts/README.md

-We have 3 scripts one for each vm. the scripts must be executed simultaneously on all 3 vms
+We have 3 scripts one for each vm and the highest level script that trigers them from the master vm (the run_parallel.sh) the scripts must be executed simultaneously on all 3 vms .This is achieved by the run_parallel.sh functionality.

 the commands are :
 chmod +x script_name.sh